Michael Czerny: Roman Curia

-Czerny worked in Rome at the Pontifical Council for Justice and Peace as the personal assistant to Cardinal Peter Turkson from 2010 to 2016.
+Czerny worked in Rome at the Pontifical Council for Justice and Peace, where he was the personal assistant to Cardinal Peter Turkson from 2010 to 2016.
 On 14 December 2016, Pope Francis appointed him under-secretary of the Migrants and Refugees Section of the Dicastery for Promoting Integral Human Development, effective 1 January 2017, along with Scalabrinian Father Fabio Baggio.
-Discussing his new responsibility, he called migration "one of the most important and urgent human phenomena of our times", adding: "There’s hardly a place in the planet which is not touched by this phenomenon.
-Indeed, though many are not aware of it, there are more people moving in Russia and China today than in any other part of the world.”

-In 2016 he commissioned Timothy Schmalz to create the Angels Unawares sculpture that depicts a boat carrying migrants and refugees wearing clothes that identify them with a variety of cultures and time periods.
+Discussing his new responsibility, he called migration "one of the most important and urgent human phenomena of our times", adding: "There's hardly a place in the planet which is not touched by this phenomenon.
+Indeed, though many are not aware of it, there are more people moving in Russia and China today than in any other part of the world."
+Also in 2016, he commissioned Timothy Schmalz to create the Angels Unawares sculpture that depicts a boat carrying migrants and refugees wearing clothes that identify them with a variety of cultures and time periods.
 It was inaugurated in St. Peter's Square in the Vatican in 2019.

 Francis named him a voting member of the October 2018 Synod of Bishops on Young People, Faith, and Vocational Discernment.

-In October 2018, he said the rhetoric used to describe migration and refugee movements was misleading.
-He said: "It's not a crisis.
+In October 2018, Czerny said the rhetoric used to describe migration and refugee movements was misleading: "It's not a crisis.
 It's a series of mismanagements and poor policies and self-interested manipulations.
 The numbers that we're talking about, even on the total scale, are not at all that great."

-On 4 May 2019, Francis named him one of two Special Secretaries for the October 2019 Synod of Bishops for the Pan-Amazon region.
-At the press conference introducing the Synod's concluding document, he said the Church needs to learn to respect cultural differences: "Not to assume that the way I am or the way we are is definitive, is the norm, is the way it has to be … differences have to be embraced".
-Asked to define what the synod's participants meant by "synodality", he said: "Everyone had a sense of what it meant because we were doing it.
-Could we explain that in words... does it matter?".
+On 4 May 2019, Czerny was appointed as one of two Special Secretaries for the October 2019 Synod of Bishops for the Pan-Amazon region by Pope Francis.
+At the press conference introducing the Synod's concluding document, he said the Church needs to learn to respect cultural differences: "Not to assume that the way I am or the way we are is definitive, is the norm, is the way it has to be ... differences have to be embraced".
+Asked to define what the synod's participants meant by synodality, he said: "Everyone had a sense of what it meant because we were doing it.
+Could we explain that in words... does it matter?"
 A few years before, in 2015, he wrote that there were "limitations and fragmentations" among the organizations of the Amazon before REPAM but the organization coordinated the work of the Catholic Church in the Amazon region and has worked to defend indigenous peoples and the environment.